LogoLogo

 DeltaStream compiles your query into a streaming job, runs the job, and streams the result into the Results pane, as per the below image:

-Note After you verify that data is streaming in you may wish to click Stop Query.
+Tip After you verify that data is streaming in you may wish to click Stop Query.

 While interactive query results stream in, DeltaStream provides persistent queries.
-These are continuous queries wherein the query results are written either to a store or a materialized view.
+These are continuous queries wherein the query results are written continuously either to a store or a materialized view.

 Let’s write a persistent query that joins the pageviews stream with the users_log changelog relations.
-This creates a third relation called an enriched pageviews stream that provides user details for each pageview event, including view time of each page by user and detailed user information.
+This creates a third object called an enriched pageviews stream that provides user details for each pageview event, including view time of each page by user and detailed user information.

 While we’re at it, we also convert the epoch time to the timestamp with a timezone using the TO_TIMESTAMP_LTZ function.